tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 "private.example.org" in its PvD information along with a DoH URI template.
 Clients could then use that locally-configured resolver with names under "private.example.org" according to the rules in {{designating-local-servers}}.

-In general, clients only create designated DoH server associations when they can validate a SVCB record using DNSSEC.
+In general, clients SHOULD only create designated DoH server associations when they can validate a SVCB record using DNSSEC.
 However, some deployments of private names might not want to sign all private names within a zone.
 There are thus a few possible deployment models: